Atlantic Yards

 Open space

 Plans for the Atlantic Yards project include eight acres of publicly-accessible, privately-owned open space.
 The open space is located internal to a superblock on blocks 1121 and 1129 on the eastern end of the project, as well as on block 1120 between Sixth Avenue and Carlton Avenue.
 Since the below grade LIRR rail yard occupies blocks 1120 and 1121, more than five acres of the open space is dependent upon construction of a platform over the yard whose start has been long delayed.
+Three acres of the open space around buildings B11, B12, B13 and B14 has been completed to date.

 At the time of its 2006 approval, FCRC had retained landscape architect Laurie Olin to design the space; by 2008, Mr. Olin had left the project due to financial reasons.
 At the time Greenland USA acquired a 70% stake in 2014, it was announced that Thomas Balsley would be the landscape architect.
 At a public meeting in November 2019, officials with TF Cornerstone, the developer of lots B12 and B13, introduced a representative from Mathews Nielsen Landscape Architects as the landscape architect for the open space adjacent to its buildings.